broadinstitute/cromwell/docs/developers/bitesize/workflowExecution/executionAndValueStoreExamples.md

 As with the single task example, the Value Store starts empty, and is updated with the results of each shard only as and when they are generated.

-Let's see that in action.
-Consider this workflow:
+To see that in action, Consider this workflow:

 ```wdl
 version 1.0